Dogs bring ‘a little light’ into ‘nightmare’ of childhood cancer

 For McCullough, who served as a principal investigator on the study, another significant finding was the fact that there were no issues having dogs in oncology units, despite many hospitals’ concerns.

-“There was not a bite, a scratch or infection contracted from any of the study’s therapy dogs,” McCullough says.
+“There was not a bite, a scratch or infection contracted from any of the study’s therapy dogs,” says McCullough.
 “That shows us that highly trained volunteer dogs can be safely used.”

 Therapy dogs in the study also showed no signs of stress while working with the children and families.
 Swoosh’s owner Michelle Thompson wasn’t at all surprised; she believes that dogs who graduate from pet therapy training are a bit, well, special.